It's a dichotomous world we live in, isn't it?

 You're probably there right now, which is why you're trying to decide which type of marketing is best for your business; inbound or outbound.
 Ultimately, the best choice is what works for your audience, but the two approaches tend to result in different types of growth.

 Outbound marketing typically offers a fairly linear growth trajectory, and it correlates very closely with your marketing spending.
 It works like this:

-When most people think about marketing, they think product-focused marketing.
-Endless flyers, banners, and billboards that tell you why you should buy this new and improved thing.
+When most people think about marketing, they think of product-focused marketing.
+Endless flyers, banners, and billboards tell you why you should buy this new and improved thing.

 This is outbound marketing; it's all about pushing your product or service, selling the features and benefits, and hoping you've hit the prospect at the right time.
 That seems to make sense, right?
 How else are your prospects going to know how great you are?

 While it is a logical point of view, and one that's served markets pretty well for the last couple hundred years, it does have one fatal flaw: it doesn't align with the customer's decision-making process.
 This decision generally follows a 3-phase process:

 First, the customer realizes they have a problem; that is, they develop an awareness of it.
 As they inevitably come to understand how annoying it is, they start considering their options.
 Once they've gone through days, weeks, or months of research and deliberation, they'll make a decision and put their money on the table.